pprettysimpple/ITMOAaDS/README.md

 # ITMOAaDS
-My "Algorithms and Data Structures" works
+My "Algorithms and Data Structures" works\\
-Nobody can see this thin, so\
+Nobody can see this thing, so
 #TODO